Nightbooks: Plot

 An evil unicorn drives them to a gingerbread cottage that mesmerizes Yasmin.
 They eat the gingerbread and fall unconscious.
 Alex wakes to find Yasmin and Lenore caged in a room lined with countless skulls.
 Blue mist is being siphoned from a coffin containing a witchlike figure.
-Natacha reveals that she was the Unicorn Girl, who after successfully escaping the original witch—who ate all her victims except Natasha—, was able to put her to sleep and returned to her home, only to find that her parents had moved away.
+Natacha reveals that she was the Unicorn Girl, who after successfully escaping the original witch—who ate all her victims except Natacha—, was able to put her to sleep and returned to her home, only to find that her parents had moved away.
 With nowhere to go, she returned, studied witchcraft, and eventually lulled the witch into a deep sleep, using scary stories due to her immense love for them.
 Alex has been helping her keep the witch unconscious with his own scary stories while Natacha harvests her magic.
 The room shakes.
 They will all die if the witch wakes.
 Alex's fear of telling his truth makes it the ultimate scary story.
 He begins:

-Alex is used to being called names, but on his birthday, his supposed best friend, Josh, admits that Alex is too “weird.”
+Alex is used to being called names, but on his birthday, his supposed best friend, Josh, admits that Alex is too "weird".
 Everyone is going to Cody's party instead.
 Alex's parents are distressed when no one comes to Alex's.
-“They made him hate himself,” and Alex, ashamed and hurt, resolves to hide what made him special.
+"They made him hate himself," and Alex, ashamed and hurt, resolves to hide what made him special.
 Natacha and the sleeping witch are mollified, but suddenly Alex says that he is glad he was kidnapped because he met Yasmin and Lenore, friends who value him.

 The happy ending wakes the hideous witch.
 While the witches battle, Yasmin grabs Natacha's perfume bottle and flees with Alex and Lenore.
 The front door opens into Alex's building.
 The ravenous witch pursues them to the basement.
 Alex distracts her by pretending to read a story, then pauses on a cliffhanger and throws the empty notebook into the furnace.
 The witch reaches for it.
 They push her in and hold the door shut while she melts.

 Alex introduces Yasmin and Lenore to his delighted parents as his best friends.
 Yasmin is reunited with her family.
-On a later visit, she gives Alex a beautiful leather-bound notebook signed “Stay weird storyteller.
-Yas.”
+On a later visit, she gives Alex a beautiful leather-bound notebook signed "Stay weird storyteller.
+Yas."

 Meanwhile, a figurine in Natacha's cabinet begin to crackle.
 Natacha's hand slams down, and we hear her laughter.